allhandsactive/site/reservations.md

 ---

 ## How to Use The Space

-<p>All Hands Active is currently open to members at any time.
-Non-members may come to open hours listed in our <a href="https://www.meetup.com/AllHandsActive/events/">events calendar</a> or contact <a
+All Hands Active is currently open to members at any time.
+Non-members may come to open hours listed in our [events calendar](https://allhandsactive.org/AllHandsActive/events) or contact <board@allhandsactive.org> to schedule a visit.
-href="mailto:board@allhandsactive.org">board@allhandsactive.org</a> to schedule
-a visit.</p>

 <!---
 <p>The calendar below shows the availability of the
 space.
 Please check your time and then use the form to make a reservation.</p>